wp-plugins/extended-random-number-generator/readme.txt

 == Screenshots ==

 1. Options in English
-1. Options in French
+2. Options in French
-1. Options in Russian
+3. Options in Russian
-1. Sample
+4. Sample

+== Upgrade Notice ==
+NA

 == Changelog ==